Digital Accessibility Testing and Training

 This course will cover the general process of creating accessible content; the content included will be documents, emails, video, audio, etc.

-Focusing on starting the creation process with accessibility in mind, this course will cover:
+Focusing on starting the creation process with accessibility in mind, this course covers:

 An overview of the screen readers JAWS, NVDA, and VoiceOver.
 This course will teach you how to use screen readers to navigate the web and a systematic approach to testing webpages for accessibility using screen readers.
 This course applies to both sighted and non-sighted accessibility testers.